FoxyStoat/daily-css-images/README.md

 Think about how you can continue to keep it simple, but give this a personal touch.

 My attempt: It looks better than the elephant!

+* #### Daily CSS Images :: 04 Tiger

+Don't worry.
+It can be still be cute and simple.
+Just a face is still perfectly ok.